Red Hat OpenShift Enterprise Administration II: Operating a Production Kubernetes Cluster (DO 280)

 This course is designed for system administrators, system architects, and developers who want to install and configure Red Hat OpenShift Container Platform.

-- System Administrators interested in the initial establishment of a cluster.
+• System Administrators interested in the ongoing management of clusters and containerized applications.

 Course Objectives: